change-metrics/monocle/README.md

 `github_token` might be specified to use an alternate environment variable name to look for the token value.
 Default is "GITHUB_TOKEN"

-To crawl privates repositories, either you must use a [GitHub Application](#github-application) or you must generate a Personal Access Token with the "repo" scope.
+To crawl privates repositories, you must generate a Personal Access Token with the "repo" scope.

 A Gerrit provider settings